-A little over a year ago, after watching an episode of Queer Eye in which grooming expert Jonathan Van Ness gives a lazy man named Remington a water pick, I wondered whether (like Remington) buying one would motivate me to develop better interdental cleaning habits.
-Emboldened by JVN (and the ADA’s recommendations for home oral care), I typed “water pick” into Google.
+About two years ago, after watching an episode of Queer Eye in which grooming expert Jonathan Van Ness gives a lazy man named Remington a water pick, I wondered whether (like Remington) buying one would motivate me to develop better interdental cleaning habits.
+Emboldened by JVN, I typed “water pick” into Google.
 A quick search took me to a long and overwhelming Amazon list.
 Instead of giving up, confused, I decided to close the tab and call a bunch of dental professionals, including my own dentist.
-After getting their recommendations, I decided to buy a cordless Waterpik (more on that below) was the best fit for my lifestyle and my limited bathroom counter space.
+After getting their recommendations, I decided that a cordless Waterpik (more on that below) was the best fit for my lifestyle and my limited bathroom counter space.
 But since then, I’ve wondered if I’m still using the best tool for the job, or if there are newer, better versions of my Waterpik out there.
 So I reached out to more dentists to see if our past research holds up.